kelp404/CoffeeCocoa/README.md

 This project use WebKit to run JavaScript not V8.
 And this version just supports OS X, it may be supported iOS in future.

-This idea is from NyaruDB-Control which is the <a href="https://github.com/kelp404/NyaruDB" target="_blank">NyaruDB</a> management tool.
+This idea is from <a href="https://github.com/kelp404/NyaruDB-Control" target="_blank">NyaruDB-Control</a> which is the <a href="https://github.com/kelp404/NyaruDB" target="_blank">NyaruDB</a> management tool.
 I want to build a tool to execute NyaruDB query syntax.
 But Objective-C need to be compiled.
 It doesn't like Python, Ruby or JavaScript.
 This project is for doing that.
 Enjoy It :-)